Types of breast cancer depend on factors like where the tumor starts. Symptoms and treatment options can differ, based on the type of cancer.

 Ductal carcinoma in situ (DCIS), also called stage 0 breast cancer, is sometimes labeled a pre-cancer.
 About one in five women diagnosed with a new breast cancer have this type — and the good news is it’s virtually always curable.

-DCIS is also known as non-invasive or pre-invasive breast cancer because, while abnormal cells lining the milk ducts have developed the characteristics of cancer, these cells haven’t spread past the walls of the ducts into the nearby breast tissue.
+DCIS is also known as non-invasive or pre-invasive breast cancer because, while abnormal cells lining the milk ducts have developed the characteristics of cancer, the cells haven’t spread past the walls of the ducts into nearby breast tissue.
 DCIS rarely metastasizes to other parts of the body.
-However, because there’s no way at this time for doctors to know for certain DCIS won’t become invasive, the American Cancer Society recommends DCIS should be treated.

 There are several types and sub-types of this common breast cancer.
-For example, mucinous ductal carcinoma tumors are formed from mucous-containing cancer cells, and this type of IDC carries a better prognosis than some other forms of the disease.
+For example, mucinous ductal carcinoma tumors are formed from mucous-containing cancer cells.
+This type of IDC carries a better prognosis than some other forms of the disease.
 Papillary ductal carcinoma is another type of IDC — it’s more common in women 50 and older and rarely becomes invasive.

-Treatment for IDC depends on how large the tumor is and if it has spread, the exact type of IDC and whether it responds to hormone therapy.
+Treatment for IDC depends on the tumor’s size, if it has spread, the exact type of IDC, and whether it responds to hormone therapy.
 IDC treatment typically involves surgery and, depending on the type and stage of the cancer, chemotherapy, radiation, or biologic targeted therapy.

-About one in 10 breast cancers are invasive lobular carcinomas, which begin in the milk producing lobules and, like IDC, can spread to other areas of the body.
+About one in 10 breast cancers are invasive lobular carcinomas, which begin in the milk producing lobules.
+Like IDC, they can spread to other areas of your body.
 Invasive lobular carcinoma (ILC) may be harder to detect on a mammogram than invasive ductal carcinoma because it’s less likely than other types of breast cancer to cause a distinct lump.
 Instead, ILC may cause a thickening of breast tissue or changes in a nipple.

-Treatment options for ILC, depending on the individual stage, consist of surgery along with chemotherapy, radiation, and hormone therapy, if appropriate.
+Treatment options for ILC, depending on the individual stage, consist of surgery along with chemotherapy, radiation, and hormone therapy.

 Uncommon types of breast cancer

 Inflammatory breast cancer, compared to other types of breast cancer, tends to affect younger women.
-And they may assume their red rash on a breast is due to an allergy, mastitis, or a skin infection.
-However, any inflammation of the breast should spark an urgent trip to your doctor.
+They may assume their red rash on a breast is due to an allergy, mastitis, or a skin infection.
+Any inflammation of the breast, however, should spark an urgent trip to your doctor.
 Inflammatory breast cancer spreads rapidly, often in a matter of weeks or months.